brimdata/zui/docs/Installation.md

 * Download the Zui installer via the **Windows** link at the [Zui download](https://www.brimdata.io/download/) page
 * Launch the downloaded `.exe` file to begin installation
-* Choose between install for only the current user (default) or a machine-wide install
+* Choose between installing for only the current user (default) or a machine-wide install
 * Click **Finish** and Zui will launch immediately
 * Click the Zui icon on the Desktop or Start menu to relaunch in the future